Family await justice a year on from Tirop's murder

 "We don't understand why the case is taking this long.
 The government should push to settle this matter and ensure this case comes to a close.
 We want justice for our daughter."

-Shortly after her murder, Kenya's then President Uhuru Kenyatta urged his country's authorities to track down Tirop's killer in order to "face the full force of the law".
+Shortly after her murder, Kenya's then president Uhuru Kenyatta urged his country's authorities to track down Tirop's killer in order to "face the full force of the law".

-The Homicide Section of Kenya's Directorate of Criminal Investigations (DCI) did not comment when asked about the status of Rotich's case, with the delays causing yet more angst for her friends and family.
+The homicide section of Kenya's Directorate of Criminal Investigations (DCI) did not comment when asked about the status of Rotich's case.

-"Big cases drag on for so many years - that is my biggest fear," said Viola Cheptoo Lagat.
+"Big cases drag on for so many years - that is my biggest fear," says Kenyan marathon runner Viola Cheptoo Lagat.

 Ensuring Tirop is more than 'a statistic'